indraone01/GhostDelivery/README.md

 # Light version:

-The light version is less noisy and only delivers/executes payload and creates a scheduled task named (WindowsDefender) to run payload at login for persistence.
+The light version is less noisy and only delivers/executes payload and creates a scheduled task named "WindowsDefender" to run payload at login for persistence.

 # Prerequisites
 Python 2.7